commit-live-students/python_getting_started_project/q06_bowled_players/README.md

 * So, write a function to return the number of players whose mode of dismissal was `bowled out`

-Hint?

-This task is similar to the previous one.
+_Hint: This task is similar to the previous one._

 So let's do it.